Skip to Content

 The fact that humans have managed to put objects heavier than air in the sky is a feat equivalent to the discovery of the wheel or to proper fire wielding.
 But as is the case with any promethean effort, the result of seamless flight came with many trials, tribulations, and even loss of lives.
 Numerous moments have defined aviation history throughout time, from Benedictine monks from the 11th century attaching improvised wings to their hands and feet to reach for the sky to the experimental NASA-X43 achieving a speed of Mach 9.6 (or 7,366 mph), the fastest aircraft on record.
 National Aviation Week in the United States gives us a chance to reflect on the amazing progress we have accomplished in this sector, looking at both man and machine performance.

-At G&H, we can also proudly refer to our own “made in the UK” and “made in the USA” contributions adding value to the continuous development of this field.
+At G&H (LON:GHH), we can also proudly refer to our own “made in the UK” and “made in the USA” contributions adding value to the continuous development of this field.
 From thin film optical coatings to laser protection and navigation systems, our company has been serving the avionics and defense sector for decades with resounding results for our clients.
 Some of the most notable Gooch & Housego solutions for aircrafts and avionic applications are:

 1. Ring laser gyroscope parts